Introduction

 Once you’ve established your goals and your intents, discuss why you feel that Booth’s MBA will help facilitate your progress towards these objectives.
 This is also an opportunity for you to show the admissions committee how thoroughly you’ve researched the MBA they are offering.

 It is a good idea to speak with current or past Booth MBA students or attend an info session to gather some information on the curriculum, faculty, and extracurricular activities available at Booth.
-It would be ideal if you can make a relevant connection between what is being offered explicitly at Booth and what you’re looking for to help propel you towards your ultimate goals.
+It would be ideal if you could make a relevant connection between what is being offered explicitly at Booth and what you’re looking for to help propel you towards your ultimate goals.

 Getting Personal